Boeing B-17 Flying Fortress: Pacific Theater

 Another early World War II Pacific engagement, on 10 December 1941, involved Colin Kelly, who reportedly crashed his B-17 into the Japanese battleship Haruna, which was later acknowledged as a near bomb miss on the heavy cruiser Ashigara.
 Nonetheless, this deed made him a celebrated war hero.
 Kelly's B-17C AAF S/N 40-2045 (19th BG / 30th BS) crashed about 6 mi from Clark Field after he held the burning Fortress steady long enough for the surviving crew to bail out.
 Kelly was posthumously awarded the Distinguished Service Cross.

 Noted Japanese ace Saburō Sakai is credited with this kill, and in the process, came to respect the ability of the Fortress to absorb punishment.

+Sakai was a Shōtai leader in the squadron that engaged the bomber, although he and his two wingmen do not appear to have received official credit for the action.

 B-17s were used in early battles of the Pacific with little success, notably the Battle of Coral Sea and Battle of Midway.
 While there, the Fifth Air Force B-17s were tasked with disrupting the Japanese sea lanes.
 Air Corps doctrine dictated bombing runs from high altitude, but they soon found only 1% of their bombs hit targets.
 However, B-17s were operating at heights too great for most A6M Zero fighters to reach.